AI agent handoff

 ROG Ally X remains the established Windows handheld benchmark for players who want broad PC launcher access without jumping to the newest premium tier.
 Its 80Wh battery, 120Hz VRR screen, 24GB memory, and improved ergonomics still make it one of the easiest Windows models to justify.

-The main caveats are Windows setup, updates, and sleep/wake behavior still make it less console-like than SteamOS or Nintendo, The LCD panel is smooth, but OLED-first shoppers have better display-led options, Newer Z2 and Lunar Lake handhelds now beat it in specific premium lanes.
-We would treat those as real buying filters rather than footnotes, especially if you are comparing it against cheaper or more specialized alternatives.
+Main tradeoffs: Windows setup, updates, and sleep/wake behavior still make it less console-like than SteamOS or Nintendo.
+The LCD panel is smooth, but OLED-first shoppers have better display-led options.
+Newer Z2 and Lunar Lake handhelds now beat it in specific premium lanes.

 What stands out